 • Baking Sheet – line it with a sheet of parchment paper

 • Pastry Blender – to cut butter into the flour.
-You can also use a fork with wide tines, two knives, or a food processor.
+You can also use a fork with wide tines, two knives, or a food processor (see instructions for this below).

 • Mixing Bowl – this dough comes together in 1 bowl (we used a 4 qt).